Why do investors need to be accredited?

 Do I need to be accredited to invest through CrowdStreet?

 Yes.
-To comply with SEC regulations, CrowdStreet investment opportunities are only accessible to accredited investors through our secure and private platform.
+Investments on the CrowdStreet Marketplace are only accessible to accredited investors through our secure and private platform.

 What do I need to provide to prove my accredited status?